SabineEmden/fm-recipe-page/README.md

 I need to learn image optimization!
 Currently, the largest file in this project is the screenshot I took for this README.
 I learned how to optimize font files.
 Now the file size of the screenshot is larger than the size of all font files combined.

+**UPDATE:**

+I used [TinyPNG](https://tinypng.com/) to compress the image file of the screenshot.
+It reduced the file size by 78%, from 724 KB to 162 KB.

 ### Useful resources

 - [Creative list styling](https://web.dev/articles/creative-list-styling) by Michelle Barker for web.de - This article helped me to figure out how to style the list markers for both the ordered and unordered lists.